Device admin deprecation

 This deprecation is designed to expedite the migration:

-to the new Android Management API, which was designed for the Android Enterprise (AE) ecosystem
+to the more future-friendly Android Management API, which was designed for the Android Enterprise (AE) ecosystem

-To this end, Google has deprecated four essential DA policies that managed passwords, the keyguard (lockscreen), and camera.
-These deprecated policies:
+Four essential DA policies that managed passwords, the keyguard (lockscreen), and camera:

 - were marked as legacy in Android 9 (or Pie, API level 28)